 There are serious problems with relying on Indicator 16.10.1 as a surrogate measurement for the very broad issue of protecting fundamental freedoms, the aspect of Target 16.10 to which it relates.
 It is not inconsequential to assess cases of killings, kidnappings, enforced disappearances, arbitrary detention and the torture of journalists, trade unionists and human rights advocates.
 However, this covers only the most severe violations and does not track a wider range of infringements, including physical assaults, threats, intimidation, harassment, exile and digital attacks.

-For example, reports by the Council of Europe13 and UNESCO14 have emphasised that gender-based violence and harassment, especially online, are more commonly used to intimidate and silence female and non-binary journalists.
+For example, reports by the Council of Europe12 and UNESCO13 have emphasised that gender-based violence and harassment, especially online, are more commonly used to intimidate and silence female and non-binary journalists.
 Female journalists are also frequently targeted by coordinated disinformation campaigns which utilise various techniques – such as deep fakes, hacked photos and rumours of misconduct – to undermine the target’s credibility and reputation.
 Such targeted harassment curtails the participation of female journalists in public discourse.
 This, in turn, has a sinister effect on freedom of expression and gender equality goals.
 None of this is captured by Indicator 16.10.1.

 This indicator also ignores the many other ways fundamental freedoms can be undermined beyond physical attacks and harassment, such as through repressive legal frameworks.
 It also fails to assess measures to prevent and remedy violations of freedoms.
-Civil society organisations have called for an expansion of Indicator 16.10.1 to account for other ways in which freedom of expression, access to information and the freedoms of journalists and human rights defenders are restricted; for example, to include stigmatising discourse, criminal and civil legal processes, and internet restrictions as “other harmful acts”.15
+Civil society organisations have called for an expansion of Indicator 16.10.1 to account for other ways in which freedom of expression, access to information and the freedoms of journalists and human rights defenders are restricted; for example, to include stigmatising discourse, criminal and civil legal processes, and internet restrictions as “other harmful acts”.14

-According to the CIVICUS Monitor – a research collaboration between over twenty organisations from around the world to measure fundamental civic freedoms of peaceful assembly, association and expression – civic freedoms are being curtailed in a growing number of countries, with civil society facing severe attacks in 117 of 197 countries and territories, an increase from 111 in 2018.16 Global findings released in March 2023 reveal that only 3.2 per cent of the world’s population live in 38 countries or territories with ‘open’ or enabling civic space conditions.
+According to the CIVICUS Monitor – a research collaboration between over twenty organisations from around the world to measure fundamental civic freedoms of peaceful assembly, association and expression – civic freedoms are being curtailed in a growing number of countries, with civil society facing severe attacks in 117 of 197 countries and territories, an increase from 111 in 2018.15 Global findings released in March 2023 reveal that only 3.2 per cent of the world’s population live in 38 countries or territories with ‘open’ or enabling civic space conditions.
 Conversely, 28 per cent of the world’s population live in 27 countries or territories with ‘closed’ civic space conditions where the mere exercise of democratic dissent, or posing questions to those in power, can result in imprisonment, forced exile or death.
 Most recently governments have used the COVID-19 pandemic as a pretext to further restrict fundamental freedoms, including the right to protest.
 Despite this, people are continuing to mobilise, including by using creative and alternative forms of protest when pandemic restrictions are applied, such as masked and distanced demonstrations and online protests.
 Technology has broadened the opportunities for mobilising, but at the same time, new challenges have emerged for critical voices, as governments expand their tactics to restrict online access and put people under surveillance.

 Source: CIVICUS Monitor